 After this race weekend I’ll be proactive, ensuring progress instead of putting out fires.

 Once things settle down I’ll begin journaling.

-Perhaps when I feel like it I’ll pick up that book and read the thousands of pages whose lessons I thought I’d have ingested by now.
+Perhaps when I feel like it I’ll pick up that book and read the thousands of pages of lessons I thought I’d have consumed by now.

 More Than Habits

 There’s definitely a connection, but my struggles this year go beyond my failure to maintain good habits.

 It’s hard to feel the full weight of how cool it is to be in Long Beach or at the Indy 500 when you feel like a fraud and fail over and over to produce what you’re capable of producing.
 And you can imagine the guilt I deal with as I sit there feeling bad about myself at some of North America’s most prominent motor sports events.

 Is working harder the answer?
 I don’t think so.